Scope Best Practices

 API Authorization Using Scopes

-APIs should make code checks to verify that the required scopes are present, and return a 403 response when they are not.
+Your API authorization must always verify that required scopes are present and return a 403 forbidden response to the client when scope verification fails.
 In the following example, the hasScope

-method might return true if either there is an exact match on the order:item
+method might return true if there is an exact match on the order:item

 scope, or if the parent scope of order